Whether it’s in a classroom, on a team, or in the workplace, everyone has to learn to work together with other people.

-And since we also want them to make the world a better place, we have to help them evolve into socially responsible leaders and engaged citizens.
+And since we want to make the world a better place, we want to help our students evolve into socially responsible leaders and engaged citizens.

 At KCS, we don’t just talk the talk.
 Every single student takes part in a formal citizenship curriculum and participates in at least one act of service learning a year.
 We have also incorporated our approach to citizenship into the wider curriculum, because “being a good person” isn’t something you teach just one hour a week.
 It has to be part of a school’s culture.